tatyanade/Embroidery/README.md

 # Embroidering

-*illustrations grabbed from machine [manual](Manual.pdf)*

 ## Saving a File
 *note that the Husqvarna Viking can only read .vp3 files*

-Once you have a file ready to embroider, save it onto the Husqvarna Viking flash drive
+Once you have a file ready to embroider, plug the USB into your laptop and save your file within the desired folder.

 ## Starting an Embroidery

 ### Opening a File
 ![USB port](./images/usb_port.png)

+To open a file, plug the USB into the embroidery machine, then turn the machine on.
 #### Setting the Hoop Size

 ![hoop_options_button](./images/hoop_options_button.png)